tpaau-17DB/glitch-effect/README.md

 sudo make install
 ```

-After the installation, you can clean up all the files generated during
+After that, you can clean up all the files generated during the build process:
-the installation process:
 ```
 ./cleanup
 ```